Netflix Is Launching A New Cheaper Subscription – Here's What You Need To Know

+Netflix has confirmed it is launching a new, cheaper subscription plan in Australia on 3rd November.

-Titled Basic with Ads, the new plan will cost £4.99 a month in the U˚K, which is £2 less than the current most affordable subscription.
+Titled Basic with Ads, the new plan will cost $6.99 a month in Australia, which is $4 less than the current most affordable subscription.
 As its title suggests, the new plan will incorporate adverts into the Netflix viewing experience for the first time.

 Adverts on Netflix launches Nov 3.— Scott Bryan (@scottygb) October 13, 2022